-Despite my screen name I moved here over three years ago (which still feels new in some ways, but also makes me wish I could change my stupid screen name).
+Despite my screen name I moved here over four years ago (which I can no longer claim is new in any way and makes me wish I could change my stupid screen name).

-Sometimes people say I take a long time telling stories because I give lots of asides and focus on humorous but seemingly pointless minutia.
-Fuck that, those same people are often egging me on and laughing throughout.
+Sometimes people say I take a long time telling stories because I give lots of asides and focus on somewhat obscure minutia.
+Fuck that, those same people are often egging me on and laughing.

 I love San Francisco--wandering around the city is one of my favorite pastimes--but every new place that opens in my neighborhood is more absurd than the last.
 These businesses are parodies of what bay area rich people like.
 I know I'm part of the reason they're opening, and I even indulge in many of the things I mock, but I wish it would slow down.